 Battery manufacture relies on the electrode materials being applied as a slurry, to form a film.
 The size and shape of particles within the slurry are critical to the production of the film and its final uniformity, via the viscosity of the slurry.
 In this application note, the Morphologi automated image analysis system is used to characterize efficiently the shape of particles in high and low viscosity electrode slurries.

 Batteries are ubiquitous in modern life and our reliance on them has never been greater.
 Therefore, ensuring optimum battery performance through manufacturing control is of increasing significance.
 In previous application notes we have discussed the importance of controlling the size of particles used in the manufacture of battery materials and the impact of carbon microstructure in graphite electrodes on battery performance .

 Shape is also an important factor to consider and control, as irregular shaped particles not only reduce packing density, but they can lead to the formation of a high viscosity electrode slurry.
-In this third application note on batteries, we consider the role of size and shape on the viscosity of the electrode slurry.
+In this third application note on batteries, written in cooperation with our partners from NETZSCH Analyzing & Testing, we consider the role of size and shape on the viscosity of the electrode slurry.